 The problem with A Prayer Before Dawn isn’t the realism, not even Joe Cole’s performance (which is quite convincing).
 Instead, it simply lacks emotional depth.
 The violence is so intense and incessant that it does not allow for reflection and contemplation.
 We never learn about Billy’s inner motives, feelings and ambitions.
 It’s true that a prison environment is not the place to share such sentiments, but cinema does have the power to convey more profound messages, and to rescue latent qualities not easily discernible at sight.
 And that’s what A Prayer Before Dawn fails to do.
 After watching nearly two hours of unrelenting and unforgiving violence, you might feel a little beaten down.
 Or maybe even knocked out.

 Despite the realism, the gaze of the film is also very foreign.
 Most of the Thai dialogue doesn’t have subtitles, leaving the Asian men looking like some sort of incomprehensible beasts.
 That’s probably because the film is based on Billy’s own memoir, and it took him years before he learnt some Thai.
 I’m not suggesting life in a Thai prison is good, and the inmates and officers are kind and generous people, but removing the only tool that we have to understand them makes the story a little partial, contributing to a feeling of alienation.
 Ultimately, it feels a little like “good European corrupted by evil Asians”, even if that wasn’t the intention of the director (and I doubt it was).

-A Prayer Before Dawn showed in the Cannes International Film Festival in May, when this piece was originally written.
-It’s showing at the BFI London Film Festival taking place between October 5th and 15th.
+A Prayer Before Dawn showed in the Cannes International Film Festival in May 2017, when this piece was originally written.
+It is out in cinemas across the UK on Friday, July 20th.